ariga/atlas/doc/md/cloud/getting-started.md

 :::

 ### Connecting to the Atlas GitHub action
-At first you will notice that your projects and CI runs are empty.
-In order to connect the organization to your GitHub repository, you will need to download the Atlas GitHub action by following these steps:
+At first you will notice that your projects and CI runs pages are empty.
+In order to connect the organization to your GitHub repository, you will need to setup the Atlas GitHub action on your repository by following these steps:

 :::note
 If you already have the Atlas GitHub action set up, you may skip step 4.
 In step 5, only add `ariga-token: ${{ secrets.ARIGA_TOKEN }}` to your yaml file.
 :::

-1. Generate an access token under 'Tokens' in the settings page.
+1. From the Settings page, generate an access token under 'Tokens' in the settings page.
 2. On your GitHub repo, under the 'Settings' section, click on 'Secrets' > 'Actions' to create a new repository secret.
 3. Name your secret (for example, ARIGA_TOKEN) and paste the generated token from step 2.
 4. Install the Atlas GitHub Action by adding a file named `.github/workflows/atlas-ci.yaml` to your repo.